haleylane/tech-recruitment/apprentice-program/_FAQ.md

 Yes, but this is not included in paid VMLY&R holidays.
 They are invited to participate, but they must use a day of PTO.

 ### How do Rotations Work?
+A "rotation" is an opportunity to move to a different practice within the Technology organization.
+For example, you might move from Development to TechOps, or TechOps to AQ.
 Rotations are an important part of the apprenticeship program, but "if it ain't broke, don't fix it".
 Rotations will be initiated based on feedback from you, your coach, and your manager.
 If a rotation is set to occur, there will be plenty of notice for all.

-### What do I do if I applied but I'm no longer available/interested?
-You can email [lyndsey.padget@vmlyr.com](mailto:lyndsey.padget@vmlyr.com) to be removed from the candidate list.
-Or simply let us know that you're not available/interested if we reach out later.
-No biggie.